Section VII: Procedures When Sexual Harassment Under Title IX Is Alleged

 - Do not restrict the ability of either party to discuss the allegations under investigation or to gather and present relevant evidence;

 - Provide the parties with the same opportunities to have others present during any complaint proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice, who may be, but is not required to be, an attorney, and not limit the choice or presence of advisor for either the complainant or respondent in any meeting or complaint proceeding.
-However, an institution may establish restrictions regarding the extent to which the advisor may participate in the proceedings, as long as the restrictions apply equally to all parties;
+However, an institution may establish restrictions regarding the extent to which the advisor may participate in the proceedings, if the restrictions apply equally to all parties;

 - Provide, to a party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings, with sufficient time for the party to prepare to participate;